pau1a/Transcrypt/IA.md

 # **1. Introduction**

 This Information Architecture defines the structural model of Transcrypt across the Marketing runtime and the Essentials application.
 It establishes how the system’s surfaces are organised, how users move between them, and how meaning, hierarchy, and navigability are maintained.
 The IA sits beneath the behavioural rules in the PDS and the architectural constraints in the SAIS, ensuring every page, path, and transition reflects the product intent described in the PRD.
+The PDS must treat this IA as authoritative for all navigation tiers, page roles, and structural relationships.
+No component pattern in the PDS may introduce new navigation categories, alter hierarchy, or reinterpret footer or utility links without this IA being updated first.
 This document provides the skeletal framework that governs structure, discoverability, and user flow, forming the basis for coherent design, consistent routing, and predictable interaction across the entire platform.

 # **2. Full Sitemap**